-13.9.
-Principle 13(8) sets out the consequences of the insolvency of a sub-custodian where a digital asset is maintained through that sub-custodian (see $\frac{\text{Principle }11(4)}{\text{In}}$).
+13.10.
+Principle 13(8) sets out the consequences of the insolvency of a sub-custodian when a digital asset is maintained through that sub-custodian (see Principle 11(4)).
 In these circumstances, the custodian must seek to change control of the digital asset from the insolvent sub-custodian, either to itself or to another sub-custodian.
 If the custodian is insolvent, its rights against the sub-custodian under the custody agreement do not form part of its assets available for distribution to its creditors.